-Everyone who is interested in studying at the West Coast University of Applied Sciences can apply directly to the university during the application phases.
-The dates, as well as the documents which need to accompany the application and the required language certificates are named on our website for International Students and in our Manual for Incoming International Students which can be downloaded from the International Office’s Download-Page (English Version).
+Anyone who is interested in studying at Fachhochschule Westküste - University of Applied Sciences can apply directly to the university during the application phases.
+The dates, as well as the documents which need to accompany the application and the required language certificates are named on this website below via „Information for students with a refugee-background“ and in our Manual for Incoming International Students which can be downloaded from the International Office’s Download-Page (English Version).

-If you are affected by these circumstances or if you are not sure whether your documents are sufficient for studying at the FHW, please make an appointment with the team of the International Office.
+If you don't have your documents entirely available in Germany due to reasons connected with your escape and if you are not sure whether your documents are sufficient for studying at the FHW, please make an appointment with the team of the International Office or visit us during our open office hours.
 You'll find the contact details in the box on the right.

-If you are looking for general information regarding Studying for Refugees, we recommend the website https://www.study-in.de/en/refugees run by the DAAD.
+If you are looking for general information regarding Studying for Refugees, we recommend the website www.study-in.de/en/refugees (run by the DAAD).
 Study-In.de provides you with information about the fields of study and the university system in Germany, as well as with hints for accompanying topics, such as financing or accommodation.

 Please do not send us original certificates, as rejected applications will be destroyed!